-- 1.4 The target was previously set at 12 but was reduced to 10 with the expectation that from the year 2010/2011 two of these properties will have been longer term or problematic empty homes. - 1.5 The target has been met or exceeded in each year although getting accurate information on this is very time consuming as many owners are reluctant to engage with us and may not inform us when the property is occupied.
+- 1.4 From 2010/11the target set for the Empty Homes Officer to bring properties back into use has been 10 per year with the expectation that two of these properties will have been longer term or problematic empty homes. - 1.5 The target has been met or exceeded in each year although getting accurate information on this is very time consuming as many owners are reluctant to engage with us and may not inform us when the property is occupied.